JJ/granada-off/text/graffiti.md

 >stuff.

-As soon as you step down from the bus, you will see a parking lot that is decorated with a graffiti version of Ronald Mc Donald, but that is only a small piece.
+As soon as you step down from the bus, you will see a parking lot that is decorated with a graffiti version of Ronald McDonald, but that is only a small piece.
 Trace back your steps to the bus stop, go past the private academy and get to back of the motorway wall.
 From that place, almost a couple of kilometers of graffiti await you, mainly pieces and